How to Build a Strong Family Culture: A Step-by-Step Guide

-Discuss having a weekly family meeting with your spouse, and create an agenda that prepares the family for family rituals, takes care of family business, upholds the family values, and anything else important to your family
+Read my article "How We Do Weekly Family Meetings" and create an agenda that prepares your family for family rituals, takes care of family business, upholds the family values, and anything else important to your family

 A weekly family meetings gets everyone on the same page, creating unity, which is what a strong family culture is all about.

 Having fun together on a regular basis is essential for family bonding.
 This is why we set aside the same night every week for “family night.”
 Our agenda is simple, we start with a prayer and a short devotional during which we usually watch and discuss a value-based YouTube video, and then we do some kind of family activity.
 It can be something big and exciting or something as simple as playing with playdoh together.
 The key is to make family night into something that every member of the family looks forward to.